 Complaints will be reviewed by the Grants Manager in liaison with any affected staff members.

-Appeals will be initially reviewed by a Senior Grants Officer in liaison with the initial assessor, with any review and decision signed off by the Grants Manager.
+Appeals will be initially reviewed by a Grants Team Leader in liaison with the initial assessor, with any review and decision signed off by the Grants Manager.

 Public Whistleblowing Process and Procedure – Fraud and Misrepresentation Concerns

 Sometimes members of the public or members of a Freemason lodge may have concerns about an individual that has received support from MCF.
 This may be in relation to potential fraudulent activity, misrepresentation or misuse of grant funds.